VFC and VFA Provider Locations

 - Be American Indian or Alaskan Native

-Note: Children who have health insurance that does not cover immunizations (under-insured) may receive federally funded vaccines (VFC /section 317 funded vaccines), only at federally qualified health centers, rural health clinics, or local health department clinics.
+Note: Children who have health insurance that does not cover immunizations (under-insured) may receive federally funded vaccines (VFC /section 317 funded vaccines), only at federally qualified health centers or rural health clinics.
 Please contact practice to determine acceptance of new patients, business open hours, and cost associated with the administration of VFC supplied vaccines.

 Vaccines are provided at no cost to participating providers.
 Providers may impose a fee for the administration of a qualified pediatric vaccine not to exceed $26.03 for non-Medi-Cal patients.
 For established VFC-eligible patients and other VFC-eligible patients that the provider chooses to immunize, VFC immunization cannot be denied due to the inability to pay an administration fee.